The Beacons Way

 Why not explore the National Park using The Beacons Way?

 The trail often goes off the beaten track taking routes into back country not usually explored by the average walker.
-The route has limited waymarking, especially on open hill and moorland sections, meaning navigation skills will be required, but the rewards are great – new visitas and new experiences are awaiting the explorer prepared to put in the effort.
-Day lengths vary from 14 to 23km, often with significant height gain, so be prepared for a challenging route needing fitness and careful planning.
+The route has limited waymarking, especially on open hill and moorland sections, meaning navigation skills will be required, but the rewards are great – new vistas and new experiences are awaiting the explorer prepared to put in the effort.
+Day lengths vary from 16 to 23.5km (10 to 14.5 miles), often with significant height gain, so be prepared for a challenging route needing fitness and careful planning.
 This is particularly true in the west where accommodation is much scarcer and the use of taxis or public transport may be needed.
 Unless you are a very experienced winter hill-walker, you should plan your walk during the summer when more daylight is available and weather conditions more forgiving.
 The timings for each day have been calculated based on an average walking speed of 4.5km per hour.

 The Land of the Beacons Way

-For more information about the Beacons Way, including details of occasional guided walks along the route, click here http://www.breconbeaconsparksociety.org/national-park/the-beacons-way/
+For more information about the Beacons Way, including details of occasional guided walks along the route, click here.

 Please follow the Countryside Code at all times.